erthink/t1ha/README.md

   provided, but returns the different result than the main version.

-`t1ha2` = 64 bits, little more attention for quality and strength
+`t1ha2` = 64 and 128 bits, little more attention for quality and strength
 -----------------------------------------------------------------
-  The next-step version of "Fast Positive Hash", but not yet finished and therefore not available.
+ Preliminary version available for evaluation and testing, including the 128 bit hashing.

-`t1ha3` = 128 bits, fast non-cryptographic fingerprinting
+`t1ha3` = 128 and 256 bits, fast non-cryptographic fingerprinting
 ---------------------------------------------------------
   The next-step version of "Fast Positive Hash", but not yet finished and therefore not available.